This page was written by Jen Aschoff as part of the DLESE Community Services Project: Integrating Research in Education.

 - Seminoe Road, WY Gas Development Project Environmental Impact Statement.
 This report is an official environmental impact statement drafted for a proposed natural gas development project in Wyoming.
 The document describes the proposed project, geology of the proposed gas field, the roles of each party involved in the project and preliminary environmental concerns.
 Information about the Cretaceous and Tertiary strata and structures that influence gas recovery and environmental influence is provided. ( This site is likely no longer available. )

 Resources providing information about Cretaceous coal energy resources and coalbed methane resources.

 - Coalbed Methane Photo Gallery.
 This site provides a visual guide to the geology, natural occurrence and production of coalbed methane.
 An array of photos with brief explanations is provided.
-Photos include bituminous coal, a methane gas seep, coal-bearing Cretaceous strata, structurally thickened, faulted and folded coal and well site equipment. ( This site may be offline. )
+Photos include bituminous coal, a methane gas seep, coal-bearing Cretaceous strata, structurally thickened, faulted and folded coal and well site equipment. ( This site is likely no longer available. )

 - Coalbed Methane in Wyoming.
 Coalbed methane (CH4) is a natural gas and valuable energy resource that occurs in coal beds.
 This site, hosted by an energy development corporation, explains the geology and stratigraphy of Wyoming in the context of the formation of coalbed methane and its occurrence in Wyoming.
 Maps, cross sections, stratigraphic columns and fence diagrams are provided to explain Cretaceous and Tertiary coalbed methane-plays in Wyoming. (more info)